fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 ## Customize the Canvas Fill Color

-To customize the canvas fill color the following attributes are used:
+To customize the canvas fill color, the following attributes are used:

 * Specify the hex code of the canvas background color using the `showCanvasBorder` attribute.